 Where Can You Watch the Games?

-All but the First Four part of the NCAA Tournament would be televised by CBS.
-Not being a part of the actual games, the First Four would be shown on tru TV.
+All but the First Four parts of the NCAA Tournament would be televised by CBS.
+Not being a part of the actual games, the First Four would be shown on Tru TV.

 After that, each of the games right through the National Championship would be shown by CBS.
-The games would be held in different locations across 11 states and Washington D.C.
+The games would be held in 11 states and Washington D.C.

 When Does March Madness Start?